 How is breathlessness diagnosed?

-To diagnose the underlying cause of your breathlessness, your doctor may ask:
+To diagnose the underlying cause of your breathlessness, your doctor may ask you about the following:

 - How often it happens, how quickly it comes on and how long it lasts.

 - If anything causes you to become breathless or makes it worse.

 - If it happens at rest or with activity.

 - If you can sleep flat at night or if it gets worse lying down.

 - If you been unwell with a fever.